Quantum CORDIC -- Arcsine on a Budget

-where $L\leq N=2^{n}$, the \texttt{t} register has size $n$, and \hbox{$h_k\in \{0,1 \}^n$} is an $n$-bit binary string representing a value from the set \hbox{$\{2^{-n+1}j: j\in \mathbb{Z}_{2^{n-1} }\}$}.
+where $N=2^{n}$, the \texttt{t} register has size $n$.
+Additionally, we have $h_k=k2^{-n}$, where if $k>N/4$ then $\alpha_k=0$.
 In other words, register \texttt{t} stores a fixed point binary number between $-2$ and $2$ in two's complement, but we restrict the initial value to be between $0$ and $1$.
 The registers \texttt{x, y, mult} are of size $n$, register \texttt{d} is of size $n-1$, and each is initialized to $\ket{0}$.
-Finally, the \texttt{out} register is one qubit, and will store a value corresponding to $h_k$ in its probability amplitudes.
+Finally, the \texttt{out} register is one qubit.
+It stores a value corresponding to $h_k$ in its probability amplitudes.